Electrotherapy: How CES Can Help With Anxiety

 A Brief History of CES

-Use of CES devices began to spread as clinical studies began to prove it's ability to help those with anxiety and depression, with very few side effects.
+The use of CES devices began to spread as clinical studies proved its ability to help those with anxiety and depression, with very few side effects.

-In 1979, the FDA granted approval for CES devices to be used for insomnia, anxiety, and depression.
+In 1979, the FDA approved using CES devices for insomnia, anxiety, and depression.

 Today CES devices are used worldwide for everything from anxiety and depression to PTSD and pain management.